In my experience the two big things most property investors fail to do are:

 And what type of strategy are you going to follow – capital growth or cash flow or are you just going to leave it up to luck?

-Currently there are over 350,000 properties on the market in Australia, yet not all of them will make good investments.
+Currently, there are over 145,000 properties on the market in Australia.

-In fact most won’t.
+In fact, most won’t.

 To ensure I only buy properties that outperform the market averages I use a 6 stranded strategic approach